 At first I was skeptical – I thought he’d only recognize and sing along in the context of watching the show.
 But he started pointing out letters in books and on signs and saying their sounds…

 I thought it might be a fluke but I had a similar experience with my second son, too.
-Letter Factory took them from ‘just recognizing letters’ to ‘ready-to-blend short words’ in a remarkably short amount of time.
+Letter Factory took him from ‘just recognizing letters’ to ‘ready-to-blend short words’ in a remarkably short amount of time.
 Time will tell if it’s effective for my toddler daughter, too.

 LeapFrog Letter Factory DVD Review

 What It Is

 LeapFrog Letter Factory is a 35 min. animated cartoon meant to teach young kids beginning phonics.
 It covers the the 26 English letters, A-Z, and each letter’s most common phonetic sound.

 Sibling frog characters, Leap, Lily, and Tad, visit the Letter Factory (where their dad works) but Tad ends up touring the factory with the eccentric Professor Quigley.
 Each room on the tour is dedicated to a letter of the alphabet where letters are being trained to make their correct sound.
 For example, the M’s practice saying “mmm, mmm” as they eat tasty treats in their classroom.
 In each room, Professor Quigley and the letters sing a song – ? “the M says “mmmm”, the M says “mmmm”, every letter makes a sound, the M says “mmmm” ? (to the tune of The Farmer in the Dell) – as they teach Tad the sound that the letter makes.

 These are the main things my kids and I love about this phonics video: